uoe-agents/PyAMI/README.md

 # PyAMI: System Prototype
 This repository is the official implementation of PyAMI for the paper:
-**Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction**
+**Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction**

 # Description
 The PyAMI project implements the AMI authentication and key generation protocol in a multi-agent system consisting of multiple virtual machines.
 It also has an option to run the multi-agent system instead entirely on a local machine if no remote machines are available.